jarq6c/wres-explorer/README.md

 ![Map Selector](https://raw.githubusercontent.com/jarq6c/wres-explorer/main/images/map_selector.JPG)

 ### Metrics Plots
 After a site is selected, the "Metrics Plots" tab will be populated with plots showing the metrics found at this feature.
 Use the dropdown menu ("Select Metric") to view different metrics.
-Selecting a site will filter this table to the selected feature.
 ![Metrics Plot](https://raw.githubusercontent.com/jarq6c/wres-explorer/main/images/metric_selector.JPG)

 ### Pairs Plots
-After a site is selected, the "Pairs Plots" tab will be populated with plots showing the pairs (time series).
+After a site is selected, the "Pairs Plots" tab will be populated with plots showing the pairs (time series) for the selected feature.
 ![Pairs Plots](https://raw.githubusercontent.com/jarq6c/wres-explorer/main/images/pairs_plot.JPG)

 ### Metrics Table